-27 The OMB Bulletin does exclude "speeches," "editorials," "media interviews," "press materials," "Congressional correspondence," and other documents from its definition of a "significant guidance document."
+&lt;sup>28 The OMB Bulletin does exclude "speeches," "editorials," "media interviews," "press materials," "Congressional correspondence," and other documents from its definition of a "significant guidance document."
 72 Fed.
-Reg. at 3439, §I(4)(b).
+Reg. at 3439, § I(4)(b) (emphasis added).
 But in excepting these materials from the class of significant guidance documents only, the OMB Bulletin necessarily allows that they can still fall within the broader category of guidance document, even if as insignificant ones.